Post-Capitalist-Labs/post-capitalist-cryptoeconomics/Chapter_4/chapter_4.md

-# Introduction: Decentralized Technologies, Token Economics, and the Need for Ethical Intervention
+# Chapter 4: Introduction: Decentralized Technologies, Token Economics, and the Need for Ethical Intervention

 In 2021, the Flashbots team brought to light a concerning trend in the blockchain space—the exploitation of 'maximal extracted value' (MEV), resulting in approximately $900 million USD in losses.
 This phenomenon, driven by practices like MEV frontrunning and arbitrage, underscores the challenges posed by self-interest and profit maximization in decentralized systems.